 - Heat a dry pan over medium heat and preheat the oven to 350*F.

-- Sprinkle the sliced beef, sliced pepper, and sliced onions liberally with salt, then add to the pan and cook, tossing often with tongs or a wooden spoon, until the beef has mostly cooked through and browned and is slightly pink in the middle.
+- Sprinkle the sliced beef, sliced pepper, and sliced onions liberally with salt, then add to the pan and cook on the stovetop, tossing often with tongs or a wooden spoon, until the beef has mostly cooked through and browned and is slightly pink in the middle.

-- While the beef is cooking, make the enchilada sauce: In a saucepan, heat the oil over medium heat.
+- While the beef is cooking, make the enchilada sauce: In another saucepan, heat the oil over medium heat.

 - Whisk in the flour and chili powder until no lumps remain, then whisk in the remaining enchilada sauce ingredients until smooth and combined.